As we get closer to the Beta phase of the 'view my driving record' service, our insight activities are gathering pace.

-In response to this, the developers came up with two different versions of the entitlement screen which can be seen below.
+In response to this, the developers came up with two different versions of the entitlement screen.

 All but one of our participants in the Plymouth test and two from Swansea agreed that the table format was the preferred option (Version 2).

 One of the most exciting developments from the Swansea test was in refining our own processes.
 We took the opportunity to trial streaming the footage live from the test back to the developers using video conferencing software.

 After a few teething problems we got the hang of it and were delighted with the results.
 At one point we had over 25 developers and project colleagues watching the test, discussing the findings and ideas for further refinement remotely and in real time.

 We feel it is important that we continually try to improve our skills as researchers and remain proactive in gathering insight to support our service development.
 This will allow us to work in a much more agile manner because no matter where we are in the UK, the service can be refined based on customer feedback very quickly.